Bumps on the tongue could be normal as the tongue has naturally occurring tiny elevations called papillae.

 - Mouth rinses: Using a mouth rinse in the form of a warm saline rinse or an antiseptic mouth rinse could help in the healing of bumps on the tongue.
 Warm saline may also provide mild pain relief and is very helpful with canker sores and general mouth pain.
 Antiseptic mouth rinses help to keep infection at bay while healing takes place.

-- Maintaining good oral hygiene: Good oral hygiene practice is the foundation for a clean and healthy mouth.
+- Maintaining good oral hygiene: Good oral hygiene is the foundation for a clean and healthy mouth.
 It is a crucial preventive measure against lots of oral conditions and may even curb pre-existing mouth infections.

 - Eating cool soft foods and drinks: Foods such as yogurt or cold water can be soothing when you have these uncomfortable bumps on your tongue.
 They can help to reduce the swelling and even alleviate the pain.
-Aside from the soothing effect of yogurt on tongue bumps, the probiotic bacteria contained in yogurt may help to displace bump-causing bacteria.
+Apart from the soothing effect of yogurt on tongue bumps, the probiotic bacteria contained in yogurt may help to displace bump-causing bacteria.

 - Avoid triggers: It is necessary to avoid any foods which could trigger or further aggravate the bumps, such as hard, salty, spicy or acidic foods.
-Also, avoid substances which you are allergic to.
+Also, avoid substances that you are allergic to.